Andrew15-5/rubby/README.md

 function call length (if you have to use it a lot), e.g., `#let r = get-ruby()` (or `f` — short for furigana).
-But be careful as there are functions with names `v` and `h` and there could be a new built-in function with a name `r` or `f` which will break your document (Typst right now is in beta, so breaking changes are possible).
+But be careful as there are functions with names `v` and `h` and there could be a new built-in function with a name `r` or `f` which may break your document (Typst right now is in beta, so breaking changes are possible).

 Although you can open issues or send PRs, I won't be able to always reply